The best time to visit Norway: A travel guide through the seasons

 Enjoy lush landscapes and mild temperatures

-Don your hiking boots and enjoy the scenery
+Don your hiking boots and savour the last of the warm weather

 Experience coastal Norway at its most colorful